wso2/docs-is/en/docs/develop/scim2-batch-operations.md

    <tr>
        <td><code>operations</code></td>
        <td>Required</td>
        <td>Specify the array of POST, PUT, PATCH, and/or DELETE operations that should be used to update the information.
-You can include any number of operations in one bulk request.</br></br>
+        <p><b>Note:</b> You can include any number of operations in one bulk request.</p>
        See the instructions given below to define the required operations.</td>
    </tr>
 </table>

 ## Manage users in bulk

-You can use the **bulk** operations to add, remove, update, and delete users in bulk.
+You can use the **bulk** operations to add, remove, update, and replace users in bulk.

+!!!
+Info
+    Note that you can include any number of operations in one bulk request.

 ### Add users